pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 rad-end

-rad-begin /deb/3.0/cli
-1. Make sure that the target system meets the [minimum hardware requirements](/t/-/4533#heading--minimum-hardware-requirements).

-2. Make sure you understand [how support works](/t/-/4533#heading--support-provided) currently, for MAAS 3.0. rad-end

-rad-begin /deb/3.0/ui
-1. Make sure that the target system meets the [minimum hardware requirements](/t/-/4529#heading--minimum-hardware-requirements).

-2. Make sure you understand [how support works](/t/-/4529#heading--support-provided) currently, for MAAS 23.0. rad-end

 rad-begin /deb/3.0/ui /deb/3.0/cli
-3. Make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:
+Make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:

 ```
 lsb_release -a